Sciaky, Inc.

-Sciaky, Inc. is an American manufacturer of metal 3d printing systems and industrial welding systems, founded in 1939 and headquartered in Chicago, Illinois.
+Sciaky, Inc. is an American manufacturer of metal 3D printing systems and industrial welding systems, founded in 1939 and headquartered in Chicago, Illinois.
 It specializes in electron beam welding systems and services for aerospace manufacturers.

 In 2009, Sciaky entered the 3D Printing field with its electron beam additive manufacturing (EBAM) process for large metal parts and applications.
 In 2011, this technology was selected to produce titanium components for the F-35 Fighter Jet and, later, satellite propellant tanks.
 Sciaky's EBAM systems became available for commercial purchase in September 2014.
 Sciaky is a subsidiary of manufacturing and repair company Phillips Service Industries, Inc.

 History

 1930s

-Sciaky Brothers, Inc. is founded in 1939.
+Sciaky Brothers, Inc. was founded in 1939.

 1940s

-Sciaky is a key supplier of resistance welding systems used to make warplanes for the U.S. military during World War II.
+Sciaky was a key supplier of resistance welding systems which were used to make aircraft for the U.S. military during World War II.

 1950s

-Sciaky produces its first Electron Beam (EB) welding system in 1957.
+Sciaky produced its first Electron Beam (EB) welding system in 1957.